gansm/finalcut/doc/first-steps.md

 This line creates the `finalcut::FApplication` object `app` with the command line arguments `argc` and `argv`.
 This object manages the application main event loop.
 It receives keyboard and mouse events and sends them to the target widgets.
-You must create an application object before you can create a widgets object.
+You have to create an application object before you can create a widgets object.

 The next line